lnfernux/lnfernux.github.io/_posts/2025-01-26-Expanding-on-CTI.md

 ## Where do we go from here?

-I think it goes without saying that this is just the tip of the iceberg, we are only scratching the surface of what we can do with CTI in detection and in general.
-If you don't work specifically with security monitoring or detection, think of how we can apply some of the lessons in this blog to other areas of security.
+I think it goes without saying that this is **just the tip of the iceberg**, we are only scratching the surface of what we can do with CTI in detection and in general. **If you don't work specifically with security monitoring or detection, think of how we can apply some of the lessons in this blog to other areas of security.**

 If we think back to the **Evil Corp** attack chain once again, we might take some pointers for our protection.
 Do we already have a office and email security solution that can help protect us against phishing in place?
 If so, are our policies and configurations up to date and following best practice?